found/Meteor-angular-peepcode-tunes/README.md

 3. Then clone this project and you should be able to do: /Users/me/meteor/meteor add angularjs (or whatever its cloned as in that directory).

-Hopefully that's the problem.
-If that is still giving you errors I will look more into it!